bagitag/kotlin-spring-boot-web-service-template/.document/DEVELOPMENT.md

 ## Code formatting and linting

-The codebase is formatted by the default IntelliJ IDEA code style settings.
+The codebase uses the default IntelliJ IDEA code style settings.

-[Ktlint](http://ktlint.github.io/) is responsible for validating the formatting rules.
-It is configured to run automatically during the build process (in the `package` phase) via the [ktlint Maven Plugin](https://github.com/gantsign/ktlint-maven-plugin).
+[Ktlint](http://ktlint.github.io/) validates the formatting rules and runs automatically during the build's `package` phase via the [ktlint Maven Plugin](https://github.com/gantsign/ktlint-maven-plugin).

-It is recommended to install the [Ktlint IntelliJ plugin](https://plugins.jetbrains.com/plugin/15057-ktlint) to ensure that the code is formatted correctly while you are writing it.
+Install the [Ktlint IntelliJ plugin](https://plugins.jetbrains.com/plugin/15057-ktlint) to format code as you edit.

-Further coding styles can be added by editing the [.editorconfig](../.editorconfig).
+Additional coding styles can be configured in [.editorconfig](../.editorconfig).

 ## Static code analysis

-[Detekt](https://detekt.dev/) is configured as a static code analysis tool for the project.
-See [detekt-config.yml](../detekt-config.yml) for rules and configurations.
+[Detekt](https://detekt.dev/) is configured as project's static code analysis tool.
+See [detekt-config.yml](../detekt-config.yml) for rules and configuration.

-It is configured to run automatically during the build process (in the `validate` phase) via the [Detekt Maven Plugin](https://github.com/Ozsie/detekt-maven-plugin)
+The [Detekt Maven Plugin](https://github.com/Ozsie/detekt-maven-plugin) is configured to run automatically during the build's `validate` phase.

-It is recommended to install the [Detekt IntelliJ plugin](https://plugins.jetbrains.com/plugin/10761-detekt) to ensure that the code is analyzed correctly while you are writing it.
+Install the [Detekt IntelliJ plugin](https://plugins.jetbrains.com/plugin/10761-detekt) to get analysis feedback as you code.

 ## Dependency management

-The [libyear-maven-plugin](https://github.com/mfoo/libyear-maven-plugin) is used to track and manage the age of dependencies in this project.
-It analyzes the project's dependencies, checks their release dates, and reports the "age" of each library.
-The plugin is configured to run during the build process (in the `package` phase) and will fail the build if any dependency is older than the configured threshold.
+The [libyear-maven-plugin](https://github.com/mfoo/libyear-maven-plugin) is used to track and manage the age of dependencies.
+It analyzes the dependencies, checks their release dates, and reports the "age" of each library.
+The plugin is configured to run during the build process (in the `package` phase) and the build fails if any dependency is older than the configured threshold.
 See details in the [pom.xml](../pom.xml) file.

 ## Kotlin Notebook